-Texas Church Shooting 911 Caller Describes How 8-Year-Old Girl Emerged Alive from the Rampage
+Texas Church Shooting Witness Describes Holding Girl, 8, Who Emerged Alive from the Massacre: 'You're Very, Very Brave'

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.

-The shooter, identified as 26-year-old former Air Force member Devin Kelley, fled the scene after exchanging gunfire with a local resident outside the church.
-He died from a gunshot in a neighboring county, though it’s unclear how he received his wound.
+The shooter, identified as 26-year-old disgraced former Air Force member Devin Kelley, fled the scene after exchanging gunfire with a local resident outside the church.
+He died from a self-inflicted gunshot in a neighboring county.

-No victims’ names have been confirmed or released as authorities continue to work the crime scene, Wilson County, Texas, Sheriff Joe D. Tackitt said during a Sunday afternoon news conference.

-Children were among the victims, who ranged in ages from 5 to 72, according to authorities.
+Children were among the victims, who ranged in ages from 18 months to 77 years old, according to authorities.

+It was not immediately clear how the girl that Curnow cared for was connected to other victims, though at least one family, the Holcombes, lost eight relatives in the attack.
+Joann Ward and two of her daughters were also killed.

+“The devastation for these families, many of these families that I’ve known all my life, it’s unbelievable,” Curnow says.
+She noted that while she worked in San Antonio, Texas, about 35 miles away, she had purposefully chosen to live in the more rural Sutherland Springs.

 • PEOPLE’s special edition True Crime Stories: 35 Real Cases That Inspired the Show Law & Order is on sale now.

-That morning, as Curnow was with the young girl on her porch before her relatives also re-emerged, she says she offered her aid and comfort.
+On Sunday morning, as Curnow was with the young girl on her porch before her stepfather also re-emerged, she says she offered her aid and comfort.

 “We were in the shade, I got her apple juice, I was trying to clean her up,” Curnow says.
 “I asked her, ‘Sweetie what’s your name?
 Where do you go to school?
 Do you have brothers and sisters?
 Do you live close to here?
 Do you remember any phone numbers?’

-“I told her, ‘You’re very very brave.’ “
+“I told her, ‘You’re very, very brave.’ “